Y-Shcheholskyy/graalpy.github.io/docs/examples/Fibonacci.md

 layout: page
 title: Fibonacci
 permalink: /examples/fibonacci/
+description: This example provides a demonstration of a small Python script.
 ---
-This example provides a demonstration of a small Python script.
+{{ page.description }}

 1. Install `graalpy` and [create a Virtual Environment](/guides/creating_a_virtual_environment/), then activate it.
 (For more information, see [Getting Started](/getting_started/).)